gravitational/gravity/docs/6.x/cluster.md

                 command: ["/scale-down.sh"]
 ```

 With the new `preUpdate` hook, the Gravity Cluster scales down the application resources in preparation for the update.
-The scaling logic needs to be aware of the cluster size to make appropriate scaling decisions.
+The scaling logic needs to be aware of the Cluster size to make appropriate scaling decisions.
 The hook execution is implemented as a separate phase and is executed automatically in automatic upgrade mode.

 You can find out more about other hook types on the [Gravity documentation on Packaging and Deployment](/pack/#application-hooks).